Project background:

 Public update meeting:

-The City of London invites Londoners to an in-person open house on Thursday, May 8, 2025, to share project details and gather feedback from residents.
+The City of London hosted an in-person open house on Thursday, May 8, 2025, to share project details and gather feedback from residents.
+To view the boards from the meeting, click here.

 Above: Project Limits of Phase 9-13 of the West London Dyke Reconstruction